 The nucleus of Halley’s Comet is only about 15 kilometers across.
 We don’t know its mass but it’s estimated to be about 2.2×1014 kg.

-CHICXULUB CRATER: About 60 million years ago, there is evidence that a comet or asteroid crashed into the Gulf of Mexico.
+CHICXULUB CRATER: About 60 million years ago, there was evidence that a comet or asteroid crashed into the Gulf of Mexico.
 This impact was first revealed by the Chicxulub crater.
 Ultimately, it’s believed this triggered the extinction of the dinosaurs 65 million years ago.
-Although not proven, some scientists credit comets the cause of the death of dinosaurs.
+Although not proven, some scientists credit comets as the cause of the death of dinosaurs.
 This is because comets travel at enough speed and could release the energy to create an extinction event.

 TUNGUSKA EVENT: In Siberia, the Tunguska event is the largest recorded impact in history.
 This large explosion occurred in Russia, on the morning of 30 June 1908.
 There is no certainty what caused the Tunguska event but it’s believed the impact was either caused by a comet or asteroid.

 Overall, there is sparse evidence for comets crashing into Earth and the possibility of getting hit by comets is very rare.